Windtalkers

-Windtalkers is a 2002 American war film directed and co-produced by John Woo, starring Nicolas Cage, Adam Beach, Peter Stormare, Noah Emmerich, Mark Ruffalo, and Christian Slater.
-It is based on the real story of Navajo code talkers during World War II.
-The film was theatrically released in the United States on June 14, 2002, and received mixed reviews and proved to be financially unsuccessful, grossing just $77.6 million worldwide against a production budget of $115 million.
+Windtalkers is a 2002 American war film directed and co-produced by John Woo, starring Nicolas Cage and Adam Beach, with Peter Stormare, Noah Emmerich, Mark Ruffalo, and Christian Slater in supporting roles.
+It is based on the real story of code talkers from the Navajo nation during World War II.

+The film was theatrically released in the United States by MGM Distribution Co. on June 14, 2002, receiving mixed-to-negative reviews from critics and grossing just $77.6 million worldwide against a production budget of $115 million, making it a box-office bomb.

 Plot

-During World War II, US Marine corporal Joseph F. "Joe" Enders returns to active duty after having survived a gruesome battle on the Solomon Islands against the Imperial Japanese Army that killed his entire squad and wounded his left ear.
+During World War II, US Marine corporal Joe Enders returns to active duty after surviving on the Solomon Islands against the Imperial Japanese Army that killed his entire squad and wounded his left ear.
 Enders and Sgt.
 Pete "Ox" Henderson receive new assignments to protect Navajo code talkers Pvt.
 Ben Yahzee and Pvt.
 Charlie Whitehorse in a JASCO.

 Yahzee and Whitehorse, childhood friends from the Navajo tribe, are trained to send and receive coded messages that direct artillery fire.
-Enders and Henderson are instructed to kill their code talkers if capture is imminent so that the code cannot fall into enemy hands.
-Both Enders and Henderson are less than happy to be babysitting their Navajo codetalkers, and the Navajos also endure racial harassment by some of the white Marines, notably Private Chick.
-During their missions, however, Henderson and Whitehorse discover a mutual love of music.
-Enders and Yahzee also find that they have much in common, notably their Catholic upbringings.
+Enders and Henderson are instructed to kill their code talkers if capture is imminent so the code cannot fall into enemy hands.
+Both Enders and Henderson resent their new assignments, and the Navajos also endure racial harassment by some of the white Marines, notably Private Chick.

-The invasion of Saipan in the Mariana Islands becomes Yahzee's and Whitehorse's first combat experience.
+Yahzee and Whitehorse take part in the invasion of Saipan in the Mariana Islands.
 After the beachhead is secured, the Marines come under friendly fire from U.S. artillery.
-With Yahzee's radio destroyed and the convoy unable to call off the bombardment, Yahzee suggests disguising himself as a Japanese soldier and slip behind enemy lines to commandeer a radio, with Enders as his prisoner.
-Yahzee is forced to kill for the first time before he can redirect U.S. artillery fire onto the Japanese position.
-For their bravery, Enders is awarded a Silver Star by the commanding officer, with Yahzee's role almost ignored until Enders points him out.
+With Yahzee's radio destroyed and the convoy unable to call off the bombardment, Yahzee suggests disguising himself as a Japanese soldier and slipping behind enemy lines to commandeer a radio, with Enders as his prisoner.
+Yahzee redirects artillery fire onto the Japanese position.